blacklightpy/vaultofknowledge/🔮 World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/CIELUV.md

 It was based on the 1964 [[CIEUVW]] colour space.

+CIELUV was created alongside [[CIELAB]] in the set of [[CIE 1976 Uniform Colour Spaces]].
+CIELAB is better suited for colour displays, while CIELUV is better for surfaces and dyes.

 Although additive mixtures of different coloured lights will fall on a line in CIELUV's uniform [[Chromaticity]] diagram, called the CIE 1976 UCS, they will not fall on a line unless the mixtures are constant in [[Lightness]].